Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Exploring our villa doesn’t take long, although we do have an upstairs accessed via a ladder so you’d need to be reasonably fit to scale this – it’s perhaps great for a family with teenage children but not your 90-year-old grandma unless she was an Olympic gymnast!

-The room has a traditional Thai style, it’s creaky, but in an at-one-with-nature sort of a good way.
-This is not uber high-end luxury remember this resort is operating in a remote location and trying to be as eco as possible.
-You won’t find the extra electricity burners of fridges or a Nespresso machine for instance in the room, although we were surprised not to find a bar of hand soap in the shower.
+The room has a traditional Thai style; it’s creaky but in an at-one-with-nature sort of a good way.
+This is not uber high-end luxury.
+Remember, this resort operates remotely and tries to be as eco as possible.
+You won’t find the extra electricity burners of fridges or a Nespresso machine, for instance, in the room, although we were surprised not to find a bar of hand soap in the shower.

-The lighting at night is subdued, this is not the place to come if you need a good reading light but it does add to the romantic atmosphere!
+The lighting at night is subdued, and this is not the place to come if you need a good reading light, but it does add to the romantic atmosphere!

-The toilet and shower are on separate sides of the villa and are fully screened but have open-air – keep your toilet seat down!
+The toilet and shower are on separate sides of the villa.
+They are fully screened but open-air—keep your toilet seat down!
 One of my favourite memories was peeping out at the misty mountain view from the shower.

 That view!